frans42/ceph-goodies/doc/ScrubSlotParadox.md

 With the example above we obtain `SL=1+(781/11)*(1-(0.1*8192)^(-1/11))=33` (taking the floor as usual to obtain integers).
 If we add the extra host, we get `1+(852/11)*(1-(0.1*8192)^(-1/11))=36`.
 Just for fun, in the extreme case of E=1 (`scrub_min_interval=0`, all PGs are eligible all the time) we get 40 (44 with the extra host)!
 That's not a lot more and marks the hard limit of how many scrub slots a pool has.

-There is still quite a gap between the number 33 of scrub slots for pool 2 alone in the post and the observation of no more than 20-22 PGs of pool 1 _and_ 2 scrubbing simultaneously.
+There is still quite a gap between the number 33 of scrub slots for pool 2 alone and the observation in the ceph-user post of no more than 20-22 PGs of pool 1 _and_ 2 scrubbing simultaneously.
 The reason for this discrepancy is a low scrub slot utilization caused by [hanging scrub reservations](StuckScrubReservations.md).